yosemitebandit/10ft/readme.md

-plotting makes from the 10ft - 1hr challenges (spoilers!)
+plotting makes from the "10ft - 1hr Challenges" (spoilers!)

 ### videos with timing info